UT-ADL/autoware_mini_practice/practice_4/README.md

 ##### Validation
 * Test your solution and verify that it works!
 * Clean the code, add comments, think about the readability of the code and pay attention to formatting
-* Commit your code!
-* When finished, please email small description of your solution to the last task.
-Then, we know that your code is ready for review.
+* When finished, please create `practice_4_solution.txt` file in the root directory of your repo containing a small description of your solution to the last task.